tytydraco/yessleep/out/TX_flu_or_90210_Syndrome_is_an_epidemic_in_my_town_There_is_no_cure_Last_year_I_caught_it.md

 That same day, I say at home with a gnawing feeling in my gut, watching our mayor address the town with a strained smile.
 I kept checking my face in the mirror.
 I became obsessive, checking and rechecking to see if I was bleeding pins and needles.

 Offering condolences to Alice's family, the mayor reassured us that it was an isolated incident.
 He ignored questions about the barrier of galvanic blue that had appeared overnight, splitting the town in half.
 This thing was opaque, and impenetrable, a giant wall of buzzing static.
 The mayor told us not to panic, and that he had everything under control.
-By the end of the week, half of my class were dead, socommbing to the exact same headache, static seeping from their nose.
+By the end of the week, two kids in my class were dead, socummbing to the exact same headache, static seeping from their nose.
 The outbreak soon had a name.
 TX Flu (90210 syndrome) named after the TV show that was broadcasted during the so-called anomaly.

 The mayor announced two symptoms to look out for.